shubham7854/Employee_Performance_Prediction/README.md

 - **Model**: If you wish to use a different machine learning model, you can modify the `train_and_save_models` function in `main.py` and ensure your new model is saved as `model_xgb.pkl` (or update the loading path).
 - **Dataset**: Replace `garments_worker_productivity.csv` in the `content/` directory with your own dataset if you want to predict based on different data.
 Ensure your data columns match the expected input features.

-## Contact

-For any questions or feedback, please contact Shubham Prajapati at 220703shubham@gmail.com.